-1. Print your wedding script in a large font
+1. Print your wedding ceremony script in a large font

 We love default settings.
 And sometimes that means we never question them.
 And we certainly don’t think to change them!
 I mean, it’s the default for a reason, right?

-A 12-point font is perfect when you’re printing a report, but it’s a big problem when you’re printing a speech.
+A 12-point font is perfect when you’re printing a report, but it’s a big problem when you’re printing an officiant speech for a wedding.